-When Mr. Hand is yelling at the class for failing his test, he re-teaches and tells the students that the Platt Amendment is an Amendment to our Constitution and is vital in their daily lives.
+Mr. Hand tells the students that the Platt Amendment is an Amendment to the US Constitution and is vital in their daily lives.
 The Platt Amendment is neither a Constitutional Amendment nor is it important in Americans' daily lives.
-The Platt Amendment established Cuba as a US protectorate after the USA helped free Cuba from Spanish rule during the Spanish-American War.
-Mr. Hand also says the Platt Amendment was passed in 1906.
-It was passed in 1901.
+The Platt Amendment established Cuba as a US protectorate after the USA helped free Cuba from Spanish rule during the 1898 Spanish-American War.
+Furthermore, it was passed in 1901, not 1906 as he claims.

 At one point, Brad claims he has to work before school.
 But this is during the part of the movie that he works at the seafood restaurant.
 No fast-food restaurant like this would be open early enough that someone has to work there "before school."
 One possibility is that the scene was originally meant to be put later in the film when he got the Mi-T Mart job.
 This theory is backed up in the alternate broadcast version where Hamilton is in a guidance counselor's office talking about his future and he says "I get up at 5:30 to go to work at Mi-T Mart, THEN I go to school, THEN I go back to Mi-T Mart!"

 When Mike Damone gives Stacy Hamilton a ride home he acts as if he's never been to her house and doesn't know she has a pool, but in an earlier scene Mike and Mark show up at Stacy's house and end up swimming in the pool.

 At the beginning of the film when the kids are buying the tickets we are told that the tickets would normally be $12.50 (so we know two of them would be $25).
 The tickets are sold for $20 each ($40 total) and he says he made $16 when actually he only made $15.